 Step 3: Using the chart above, figure out the amount of metal you will need to add to the band.

 For this example, I want to go from a size 7 up to a size 8.
-I take the difference between 54mm and 56.6mm, so I need to add 2.6mm of jewelry making metal.
+I take the difference between 54mm and 56.6mm, so I need to add 2.6mm of metal - usually jewelry wire.
 Find a metal wire segment or use a scrap piece of sheet to add to your band.
 It's okay if it's a thicker gauge piece, you can file it down later.
 But, be sure to add a piece that's the right length.

 Step 4: Cut the band in half with a saw.